varphone/statrs/README.md

 ## Current Version: v0.2.0

-Should be stable for both nightly and stable Rust
+Should work for both nightly and stable Rust.

+**NOTE:** While I will try to maintain backwards compatibility as much as possible, since this is still a 0.x.x project the API is not considered stable and thus subject to possible breaking changes up until v1.0.0

 ## Description